rexbean/DataStructure-Algorithm/note.md

 - 如果递减 注意i-- 不是i++
 ### if it can not go into the loop
 - check the value will be returned
+- A loop which adds previous things to result and deals with the next one.(Start value of the loop may be 1).In this way the last one won't be added into the result.
+Add it outside the loop, this can also solve when the length == 1
 ### while loop
 - check the while loop whether write i++ or not
 - while loop's condition should be